chaseryder08/chaseryder08/README.md

 ### 👨‍💻 Hi there, I'm Chase
 <a href="https://chasedecosterresume.com">Cloud Resume Challenge Website</a>

-## I'm an AWS Certified Cloud Solutions Architect/Engineer, developer, musician, and artist!
+## I'm a DevOps Engineer, developer, musician, and artist!
-- 💪🏻 I'm currently working on developing my AWS Cloud, Terraform, Python, Docker skills.
+- 💪🏻 I'm currently working on developing my AWS Cloud, Terraform, Kubernetes, Docker, and Python skills.
-- 🤝 I'm looking for an entry level AWS cloud engineer/DevOps job.
+- 🤝 I'm looking for an Cloud engineer/DevOps position.
 - 📶 2022+ Goals: Become employed as a cloud/DevOps engineer, and continue building my DevOps skills.
 - 🎺 Fun fact: I am a visual artist, and I play jazz trumpet, drums, and guitar.